toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/User-Interface.md

 1. **Mark as Read/Unread**:
    - Select email(s) and tap the envelope icon
-   - Visual indicator (bold text) shows unread status
+   - Visual indicator (Light-Blue backround) shows unread status

 2. **Star Important Emails**:
-   - Tap the star icon next to an email
+   - Tap the star icon
    - View starred emails by selecting "Starred" in the navigation drawer

 3. **Delete Emails**:
    - Select email(s) and tap the trash icon
    - Deleted emails are moved to the Trash label
+   - To delete emails permanently: Navigate to the Trash label, select the email(s), and delete them from there.

 4. **Spam Management**:
-   - Mark as spam: Select email(s) and tap the shield with X icon
+   - Mark as spam: Select email(s) and tap the shield icon
    - Remove from spam: Open the Spam folder, select email(s), tap the shield with check icon

 ### Moving Emails Between Labels